Japan makes arrests on bribery suspicions in Tokyo Olympics - WHIZ News

 Japanese media reports said Takahashi denied wrongdoing, stressing he was paid for consulting services.

+Also arrested were Hironori Aoki, 83, who founded Aoki, his younger brother and deputy at the company Takahisa Aoki, 76, and Katsuhisa Ueda, 40, an executive at a group company, prosecutors said.
+The dubious payments were made more than 50 times, they said.

+Prosecutors had raided Hironori Aoki’s Tokyo home last month.
+Speculation is growing there may be even more arrests.
+Seiko Hashimoto, a lawmaker who was in charge of the Tokyo Olympics, has promised to cooperate with the investigation.

-Tokyo hosted the Tokyo Games with much fanfare, as well as criticism, in summer 2021.
+Tokyo hosted the 2020 Games, which included the Paralympics, with much fanfare — as well as criticism, especially over the ballooning costs — in summer 2021.
 The event was postponed by a year and held with no public ticket sales because of the coronavirus pandemic.

 That came as a disappointment, as the games were supposed to drum up tourism revenue and put a spotlight on Japan’s prowess in a similar way as the 1964 Tokyo Olympics did.